roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

+===

- ****** She-Male School: A Teacher Seduced ****** bysilkstockingslover© Every time she used my name, I chill of cold reality hit me as I remembered instantly that I was the adult, the role model, the one who was suppose to be in charge; yet my body didn't care what my mind thought.
+Every time she used my name, I chill of cold reality hit me as I remembered instantly that I was the adult, the role model, the one who was suppose to be in charge; yet my body didn't care what my mind thought.
 "Yes, Mistress Nicole, take your teacher's tight ass."

  "Again with the alliteration, slut, you really can't stop can you?" she teased, her cockhead rubbing up and down between my ass cheeks, spreading excess lubrication.